-This calls for a multi-pronged preventive approach, as well as curative measures when necessary.
-Adolescent girls, pregnant women and lactating mothers need to be made aware of the importance of consuming nutritious food, maintaining basic hygiene and taking care of themselves and their children.
-At Jamshedpur, Tata Motors runs a malnutrition treatment centre where severely malnourished infants and children are medically treated for a three-week duration so that they achieve normal health as per WHO protocols.
-At the company’s other locations, nutritious food is provided to anganwadi children in nearby rural and urban slum communities.
-Information, Education and Communication (IEC) campaigns are being deployed in partnership with competent, reputed non-profit agencies and experts.
+Malnourishment among children can hamper brain development, which could lead to long-term negative impact on health, physical and mental development, as well as overall wellbeing.
+Tata Motors has taken several steps to address such concerns.
+We run a malnutrition treatment centre at Jamshedpur where severely malnourished infants and children are medically treated for three weeks so that they achieve normal health as per WHO protocols.
+At the company’s other locations, nutritious food is provided to Anganwadi children in nearby rural and urban slum communities.
+We also deploy information, education and communication campaigns in partnership with competent, reputed non-profit agencies and experts.

 The spectrum of preventive and curative interventions of Tata Motors includes dealing with leprosy, tuberculosis, HIV/ AIDS, malaria, waterborne diseases, etc. At Jamshedpur and Lucknow, this project has been deployed for decades through Tata Motors own societies.
 At other locations, we partner with recognised non-profits and government hospitals to deliver health care services.
 In general, the pressing health care needs of communities proximate to our plants and offices determine the kind of interventions under this CSR project.